-It's going to be an amazing summer of discovering all the adventures to be had at Laurel.
-From boating on Sweatheart Lake, to primitive camping at Rocky Ledge, to discovering all the hiking trails, and sleeping in platform tents.
+It's going to be an amazing summer of discovering all the adventures to be had at Camp Laurel.
+From boating on Stiles Pond, to primitive camping at Stiles Landing or Cathedral Point, to discovering all the hiking trails, and sleeping in platform tents.
 So many memories will be created this summer to last a lifetime.

-Providing girls of all ages the tools they need to develop healthy relationships is at the core of Girl Scout's mission of building girls of courage, confidence and character who make the world a better place.
+Providing campers of all ages the tools they need to develop healthy relationships is at the core of Girl Scout's mission of building girls of courage, confidence and character who make the world a better place.